Seven tax risks: Lump sum turn-key contracts in Thailand

 Umbrella and consortium agreement – and why both are required

 The local principal has good reasons to feel uncomfortable with the split of the combined LSTKC.
 Businesswise, the separation of obligations, risks, and responsibilities, is not his benefit.
-Therefore, for his comfort, it is required to add another agreement to the onshore and offshore contract, which can be drafted in the form of a letter agreement and acts as an umbrella for the onshore and offshore part.
+Therefore, for his comfort, it is required to add another agreement to the onshore and offshore contract, which can be drafted in the form of a letter agreement and acts as an overarching umbrella or coordination or wraparound for the onshore and offshore part.
 It has mainly three purposes:

 - To assure that the service provider is financially capable to fulfill his obligations, including penalties and damage claims.